Skip to content

 }

-Everything is correctly set up, let’s render the results!
+Everything is set up correctly, let's render the results!

 Rendering the results